-According to Business Insider, stone crabs are one of the most expensive kinds of seafood you can buy.
-At $30 per pound for medium claws and up to $95.00 for colossal claws, the price of stone crab claws has been steadily climbing over the years.
+According to Business Insider, stone crabs are one of the most expensive seafood items you can buy.
+At $30.00 per pound for medium claws and up to $95.00 for colossal claws, the prices of stone crab claws have been steadily climbing over the years.

 What Size Claws Should I Buy?

-They all Taste Great!
+Whichever size stone crab you choose, they all taste great.
 Buy the ones you can afford.
-Your meal can get very expensive if you insist on the Jumbo or Colossal size claws and the taste, to me, is barely different from medium to Jumbo.
+Your meal can get very expensive if you insist on the Jumbo or Colossal size, claws, and the taste, to me, is not different from Medium to Jumbo.

 Nutrition in Stone Crabs

-With a little cauliflower rice on the side, and you have a perfect keto meal!
+With a side of cauliflower rice or a green salad, you have a perfect low-carb meal!

 - Calories: 31